dfimerel/BasketStatWomen/README.md

 * "shiny"
 * "shinydashboard"
 * "ggplot2"
-* "reshape"
+* "reshape2"

-Can be installed like this: install.packages(c("shiny", "shinydashboard", "ggplot2", "reshape"))
+Can be installed like this: install.packages(c("shiny", "shinydashboard", "ggplot2", "reshape2"))

 ## Running